Cowboys from Hell: Release and reception

 The album was released on July 24, 1990, and was available on tape, CD, vinyl and a limited edition version (same album but in a long box).

 Commercial performance

-The album would become the band's breakthrough record as it became their first album to chart in 1992, reaching No. 27 on the Billboard Top Heatseekers.
-In March 1995, the album entered the Swedish Charts for one week managing to peak at No. 46.
-It has since gone on to attain both Gold (500,000 units) and Platinum (1,000,000 units) certifications in the U.S. as well as Gold status in the U.K. for sales of 100,000.
+Despite being the band's commercial breakthrough, Cowboys from Hell sold slowly and steadily for most of the 1990s, first charting on Billboard in 1992, two years after its release.
+The album did not receive platinum certification in the United States until July 1997.
+It has since gone on to attain a double platinum (2,000,000 units) certification in the U.S. as well as gold status in the U.K. for sales of 100,000.